FOR IMMEDIATE RELEASE

 What makes this book particularly unique is that it provides kids the tools and information needed to decide for themselves whether astrology is real or just a hoax.
 Blaker points out, “my objective is not to tell kids what to think, but rather show them how to think for themselves and come to logical conclusions.”

-James Alcock, professor of psychology at Glendon College, York University, and fellow and member of the Executive Council for the Committee for the Skeptical Inquirer says about Horoscopes: Reality or Trickery?, “Pseudoscience often appeals because it is fascinating and exciting, but this book demonstrates that critical thinking about pseudoscience can be just as fascinating and exciting, while having the additional advantage of dealing with what is real.”
+James Alcock, professor of psychology at Glendon College, York University, author of Belief: What It Means to Believe and Why Our Convictions Are So Compelling, and fellow and member of the Executive Council for the Committee for the Skeptical Inquirer, says about Horoscopes: Reality or Trickery?, “Pseudoscience often appeals because it is fascinating and exciting, but this book demonstrates that critical thinking about pseudoscience can be just as fascinating and exciting, while having the additional advantage of dealing with what is real.”

 The book has received additional endorsements by such celebrities as Harriet A. Hall, a retired family physician and Air Force surgeon and columnist (SkepDoc) for Skeptic magazine, and psychologist Susan Blackmore, one of Britain’s most renowned skeptics who’s done extensive research on paranormal claims.